Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Computational methods

 A popular class of strategies for evaluating these Gaussian integrals encompasses several extensions of the original separation of variables estimator initially proposed by \citet{Genz1992NumericalCO}.
-This solution recasts the problem as a sequence of tractable one--dimensional integrals, which are evaluated numerically via a randomized quasi--Monte Carlo sampling.
+This solution recasts the problem as a sequence of tractable one-dimensional integrals, which are evaluated numerically via a randomized quasi-Monte Carlo sampling.
 As suggested in, e.g., \citet{GenzBretz2009}, the variance of the resulting estimator can be further reduced by means of variable reordering.
-More recently, \citet{Botev_2016} proposed a new solution relying on an optimal exponential tilting of the \citet{Genz1992NumericalCO} construction, which is found by solving efficiently a minimax saddle--point problem, and then used as proposal distribution of an importance sampler.
-While still providing an unbiased estimate, this technique achieves a rare vanishing asymptotic relative error property, which translates into a practical reduction of the estimator variance by orders of magnitude.
-Moreover, this enhanced procedure remains effective in settings where the original \citet{Genz1992NumericalCO} method cannot provide reliable estimates.
-Such a solution, available in the \texttt{R} library \texttt{TruncatedNormal}, remains generally tractable in a few hundred of dimensions, but it progressively slows down beyond this regime.
-To achieve scalability in high dimensions, recent solutions leverage low--rank hierarchical block structures of the covariance matrix within the high--dimensional Gaussian integral to decompose the problem into a sequence of smaller--dimensional ones which facilitate reduction of computational complexity while accounting for accuracy \citep{Genton2018,cao2019hierarchical,Cao2020}.
-Among these alternatives, the one proposed in \citet{Cao2020} provides a state--of--the--art extension of the original separation of variables estimator which incorporates both an effective tile--low--rank representation of the covariance matrix and an iterative block--reordering scheme to obtain notable improvements in runtimes and scalability.
-For instance, this solution has been recently adapted to the problem of evaluating predictive probabilities in high--dimensional probit Gaussian processes with $\bar{p}$ in tens of thousands \citep{cao2020scalable}, obtaining notable improvements over state--of--the--art methods.
+More recently, \citet{Botev_2016} proposed a new solution relying on an optimal exponential tilting of the \citet{Genz1992NumericalCO} construction, which is found by solving efficiently a minimax saddle-point problem, and then used as an effective importance sampling proposal.
+While still providing an unbiased estimate, this technique achieves practical reduction of the estimator variance by orders of magnitude.
+Moreover, this procedure remains effective in settings where the \citet{Genz1992NumericalCO} method cannot provide reliable estimates.
+Such a solution, available in the \texttt{R} library \texttt{TruncatedNormal}, remains generally tractable in a few hundreds of dimensions, but it progressively slows down beyond this regime.
+To achieve scalability in higher dimensions, recent solutions leverage low-rank hierarchical block structures of the covariance matrix within the high-dimensional Gaussian integral to decompose the problem into a sequence of smaller-dimensional ones which facilitate reduction of computational cost while preserving accuracy \citep{Genton2018,cao2019hierarchical,Cao2020}.
+Among these alternatives, the one proposed in \citet{Cao2020} provides a state-of-the-art extension of the original separation of variables estimator which incorporates both an effective tile-low-rank representation of the covariance matrix and an iterative block-reordering scheme to obtain notable improvements in runtimes and scalability.
+For instance, such a solution has been recently adapted to the problem of evaluating predictive probabilities in high-dimensional probit Gaussian processes with $\bar{n}_0$ and $\bar{p}$ in tens of thousands \citep{cao2020scalable}, obtaining remarkable improvements over state-of-the-art methods.